Dangitsalex678/osticket-prereqs/README.md

 </p>
 <p>
 <b>- Click the start button and type "IIS"
-</p>- Right click "Internet Information Services" and select "Run as Administrator"
+</p>- Right click Internet Information Services and select "Run as Administrator"
-</p>- Select "PHP Manager" from the menu
+</p>- Select PHP Manager from the menu
-</p>- Select "Register new PHP Menu"
+</p>- Select Register new PHP Menu
 </p>- Locate and select the "php-cgi" application in the PHP folder
-</p>- Restart the server by clicking on the server's name in the left menu under "Connections", Then press "Restart" on the right menu under "Manage Server"</b>
+</p>- Restart the server by clicking on the server's name in the left menu under Connections, Then press Restart on the right menu under Manage Server</b>
 </p>
 <br />